fbpx

 When to fertilize fruit trees

 The best time to fertilize fruit trees is in the spring.
-Early spring in particular is a great time to apply a balanced organic fertilizer.
+Early spring, in particular, is a great time to apply a balanced organic fertilizer.
 Avoid fertilizing fruit trees in the late summer and early fall.

 Seasonal considerations for annual spring fruit tree feeding